 You’ve likely heard that a brand is more than your logo and tagline.
-But what is the process to strategically create a brand that represents the best of your organization?
+But what is the process to strategically create a brand that expresses the best of your organization?

 A brand is the unique experience audiences have with an organization or product.
 It is the perception your customers have based on the accumulation of all experiences with the brand.
 This includes the product experience itself and all communications about it — website, social media, emails, customer service interactions.
 Virtually every point of contact with the brand contributes to a customer’s beliefs and feelings about it.
 In short, the brand is what people think of and expect when they hear your name.

-Every organization has a brand, whether intentionally managed or not.
+Every organization is a brand, whether intentionally managed or not.
 Do the audiences you care about understand and connect with what you do?
 Is your brand memorable, compelling, and clearly understood?
 A brand created with intentionality is strategically grounded.
-And its creative expression brings it into reality through messaging and a visual identity that feels right.
+And its creative expression brings it into reality through messaging and a visual identity that resonates across all audiences.

 Just like each of us, a brand is unique and quickly recognizable.
-The core things about you don’t change much over time.
 If you’re a big-hearted, relational, outgoing person, people pick up on that pretty quickly.
 And while you may act a little different with friends than with casual work acquaintances, regardless of whom you’re with, you’re still recognizably you.
+Similarly, a brand is unique and easily recognizable.
+And although its core characteristics remain the same over the years, just like people, no doubt it will evolve and may even need a reinvention from time to time to adapt to changes and realign priorities.

 When Verve Marketing Group develops or relaunches a brand, we seek to uncover the core attractiveness that never changes.
 The brand promise is founded on the organization itself (or product, if product branding) and capitalizes on a meaningful distinctive compared with similar competing organizations.
 Brand strategy and development articulates the best of what the brand has to offer and expresses it in a compelling, recognizable identity.